 Maybe you feel your local dating pool is depleted of anyone who meets your specific standards.
 Maybe you haven’t found anyone you’re compatible with, or who shows potential.
 Maybe you’re a homebody who spends more time on the computer than out in the world.
 It’s possible you simply decided to give online dating a try.

-Whatever the reason may be, you’ve found yourself contemplating “Could I possibly handle a LDR (Long Distance Relationship)?”
-What happens when you find someone half way across the world who seems to be everything you are looking for?
-Before you get too swept up in the possibilities and decide you want to try a LDR, there are a few very real aspects you need to consider.
+Whatever the reason may be, you’ve found yourself contemplating “Could I possibly handle an LDR (Long Distance Relationship)?”
+What happens when you find someone halfway across the world who seems to be everything you are looking for?
+Before you get too swept up in the possibilities and decide you want to try an LDR, there are a few very real aspects you need to consider.
 Be real with yourself when answering the following questions.

 If you are the type of person who likes to know every move your partner makes, likes to be in constant contact with your mate, are easily irritated by innocuous comments the opposite sex makes on your mate’s social media pages, or whose mind races with every missed call or unanswered text…a LDR may not be for you.
 These things will only intensify in a long distance relationship.
 Depending on where your mate may be in the world, you may have different time zones to contend with which could make phone calls a bit more challenging.
 You may have to settle for a call or two a day, a few unreturned texts, and may actually miss a day of communication here and there.

 One app that may help ease your insecurities is the app Couple.
 Couple basically acts as a social media app just for you and your significant other.
-Read all of this apps features HERE.
+Read all of the features of this app HERE.
 Another app that has the ability to help you feel a better sense of connection to your partner is Happy Couple.
 Happy Couple will quiz you both daily on issues that matter, which can help strengthen emotional bonds.